 Stage 1 Recap (Laps 1-25):

-● Busch picked up two positions on the restart to take over seventh place.
-He maintained the position to the conclusion of Stage 1, earning four bonus points.
+● Busch picked up two positions on the restart to move to fifth place.

 Stage 2 Recap (Laps 26-50):

 ● The reigning NASCAR Cup champion quietly logged laps during the opening laps of Stage 2 but steadily picked up positions.
 He was back in the top-10 by lap 34.